luttje/videobrew/docs/serving-video-apps.md

 $ videobrew render http://localhost:8080
 ```

+> ## ⚠ <u>Insecure</u> [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers required
-Just make sure your server has [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configured so the editor can access your video app.
-To do so set these headers for all requests:
+> In order for the editor to access your video app you need to set these headers for all requests to your video app:
-  - `Access-Control-Allow-Origin: *`
+>  - `Access-Control-Allow-Origin: *`
-  - `Cross-Origin-Embedder-Policy: require-corp`
+>  - `Cross-Origin-Embedder-Policy: require-corp`
-  - `Cross-Origin-Resource-Policy: cross-origin`
+>  - `Cross-Origin-Resource-Policy: cross-origin`
+>
+> **You should never run a Video app (or any app) with these settings in a live environment.** With these CORS settings a bad actor could do serious harm to your users' privacy.
+Videobrew is only intended for local use.